MarkXCloud/Machine_Learning_Homework/README.md

 The Horizontal_Classifier.py includes a single line classifier.
 You can imagine it as a preceptron, premitive and only has one dimention.
 By the way,please do not get the learning rate *alpha* to big or the line will swinging around.

 The GMM.py contains an one dimentional Gaussian Mixture Model.
 All the parameters would be calculated in a matrix way rather than going through each of them to sum together and divide and bulabulabula...

+The HMM.py used the dynamic programming to seach the best way.
+However there might be some small bugs of data types in it so I still need time to fix it.